 For instance, if you are choosing a STEM program in a US university, with a GRE score of more than 310, you could potentially get up to INR 45 lakhs of external funding (an unsecured education loan).
 If your family savings that you can readily invest is about INR 10 lacs, you can assume your total budget to be INR 55 lacs.

 Each student may have a different estimated amount.
 If you estimate your budget to be too high, you may end up with a university admit that you cannot fund.
 If you estimate the budget to be too low, you may miss on choosing a better university for your career.
-To help you estimate it right, you can schedule a free call with your financial advisor here.

 The next important step is to estimate the costs of different courses in the right manner and only choose those courses that fall within your budget.